carpentries-incubator/pangenomics/_episodes/11-tda-in-pangenomes2.md

 ~~~
 {: .output}

-The distancia function takes a DataFrame df and an optional parameter metrica (defaulting to 'hamming').
+The distance function takes a DataFrame df and an optional parameter metrica (defaulting to 'hamming').

 The resulting distance_matrix can be used for further analysis, such as clustering or dimensionality reduction, to explore the relationships and similarities between the variables/columns of the DataFrame.
 ~~~
-def distancia(df, metrica='hamming'):
+def distance(df, metrica='hamming'):
     # Compute pairwise distances between columns of the DataFrame
     distances = pdist(df.values.T, metric=metrica)